First time buyer guide

 - Critical illness insurance – provides a lump-sum (tax-free) if you develop a serious illness or injury.

 Working out what policy you need will take some consideration.
-Some things you should bear in mind are: if you have dependants, your age and health, the type of work you do and where you live.
+Some things you should bear in mind include: if you have dependants, your age and health, the type of work you do and where you live.
 Remember, if in doubt you may wish to consult an independent financial adviser who can help you work out how much money you’d need to protect your dependants.